 Because I usually use only the lacquer, I considerably feel a sense of discomfort in the handling of the water-based paint.
 It’s like the thin rubber film, which is slightly sticky, it’s strange, but maybe it’s not yet dry completely.
 The coating hardens in one day.

 I did not usually do much tipping when it was the camouflage painting but performed this vehicle a little too much.
 I love tipping.

 The coating came off here and there.

 When I began modeling, (when I re-started after my interruption), I paint it only in Humbrol and sometimes I painted it only with the Creos lacquer and tried it in various ways.
-Now I have lacquer, aqueous and enamel so the best is I use it properly depending on a scene.
+Now I have lacquer, aqueous, and enamel so the best is I use it properly depending on the scene.

 Tank Crew A. It’s not so good the thick headphone pole.
 The mold of the face is very good.

 I choose red for the combatant branch insignia color of the epaulet.
 When it is pink, it is a tank division.
 Because the crew of the Elephant at that time does not seem to be a uniform of the black tanker jacket.
 By the way, the red color means its artillery crew.